Learning Waveform-Based Acoustic Models using Deep Variational Convolutional Neural Networks: Parznets --- Deep Convolutional Neural Networks for Waveform-based Speech Recognition

-In speech recognition, band-pass filtering of signals is traditionally performed by (weighted) averaging of power spectra~\cite[e.g., see][or Appendix~\ref{app:scattering}]{mfcc1980,gales07} computed over speech frames of fixed duration.
-As speech signals are real-valued the moduli of their Fourier coefficients are symmetric around the origin in the frequency domain and power spectra are typically computed over non-negative frequencies only.
-Alternatively, the signal can be convolved by a filter directly in the time domain.
+In speech recognition, band-pass filtering of signals is traditionally performed by (weighted) averaging of power spectra~\cite[see][]{mfcc1980,gales07} computed over speech frames of fixed duration.
+Alternatively, the signal can be convolved with a filter directly in the time domain.
 To that end, we consider a family of differentiable band-pass filters based on cosine modulations of compactly supported Parzen windows~\cite{parzen1962}.
-In particular, we employ the squared Epanechnikov window function given by $ k_{\gamma}\brackets{t} = \max \cbrackets{0, 1 - \gamma t^2}^2 $, where $\gamma$ is a parameter controlling the window width, and implicitly its frequency bandwidth.
-To allow for flexible placement of the centre frequency we rely on cosine modulation.
-Thus, Parzen filters are defined with only two differentiable parameters, $\eta$ controlling the modulation frequency and $\gamma$ controlling the filter bandwidth, i.e.,
+In particular, we employ the squared Epanechnikov window function given by

+where $\gamma$ is a parameter controlling the window width, and implicitly its frequency bandwidth.
+The filter can be made more frequency selective by increasing its exponent (illustrated above with the square operator), which is a consequence of increasing its order of differentiability.
+To allow for flexible placement of the center frequency we rely on cosine modulation.
+Thus, Parzen filters are defined with only two differentiable parameters, $\eta$ controlling the modulation frequency and $\gamma$ controlling the filter bandwidth: